 Ethical AI

-Our approach is designed to make contract information easier to understand and manage, while keeping the limits of AI visible.
+AI may assist extraction and structuring, but it does not replace human judgement.
+Our approach makes contract information easier to understand and manage while keeping the limits of AI visible.

-AI-assisted extraction AI may help identify obligations, dates, clauses and patterns in supplied material.
+AI-assisted extraction AI may help identify obligations, dates, clauses and recurring patterns in supplied material.

-Structured business outputs Outputs are shaped into practical summaries, registers, notes and tracking-ready information.
+Structured human outputs Information is shaped into practical summaries, registers, notes and tracking-ready outputs.

-Clear boundaries AI is not used to provide legal advice, legal interpretation or legal risk opinions.
+Clear boundaries AI is not used to provide legal advice, legal interpretation or formal legal risk opinions.

 Our position

-Oblitracker exists to help organisations turn contracts into usable working information.
-AI can help accelerate extraction and structuring, but it does not remove the need for careful client review, professional judgement, or legal advice where legal advice is required.
+ObliTracker helps you understand what the contract requires operationally.
+AI can accelerate extraction and structuring, but it does not remove the need for careful client review, professional judgement or independent legal advice where a legal question exists.

-We do not position AI as a lawyer, decision-maker, compliance authority or replacement for the person responsible for the contract.
+We do not position AI as a solicitor, decision-maker, compliance authority or replacement for the person responsible for managing the contract.

 02